meirinberg/PenPlotter/README.md

 Used to show the user real time location info of where our pen is.

 Used for user controlled movement.
-Utalizes velocity mode as in practice it is easier to draw by hand with.
+Utilizes velocity mode as in practice it is easier to draw by hand with.

 ### Microcontroller
 ### Stepper Motors